 - July 2016: call for expressions of interest for institutional-led projects using CGE modelling - now closed

-- July 2017: call for proposals of field experiments, macro-micro policy simulations, and microeconomic analysis - open
+- July 2017: call for proposals of field experiments, macro-micro policy simulations, and microeconomic analysis - now closed

 Selection process and training